History of the Jews in Vienna: Collapse of the Habsburg monarchy and First Republic (1910s–1930s)

-With the fall of the Habsburg Monarchy, Jews could move freely throughout Austria-Hungary.
-The community in Vienna grew again; it remained approximately the same size until the start of the persecution of Jews in the 1930s.
 At this time, Vienna's Jews were divided into two groups.
 On the one hand, there were the Jews who had either lived for a long time in Vienna or who had been born there and who assimilated into Christian society.
 On the other hand, there were Orthodox Jews, who wished to live in line with traditional beliefs and practices.
 The community's voting habits also reveals a division; while the majority, made up for the most part of assimilated Jews, voted for the social democrats, others voted for Jewish parties, which disputed elections both in the empire and in the First Republic and which concentrated their campaign advertising on fighting the social democrats for votes.
 Over time, almost all Jews came to vote for the social democrats, because the Jewish parties were seen as not strong enough, while all other parties were antisemitic and refused to accept Jewish members.

-Antisemitism became ever more pronounced during this period.
+Antisemitism became ever more pronounced during the first republic.
 In Jewish quarters, in particular in Leopoldstadt, antisemitic organisations distributed their flyers and newspapers aimed at turning the Christian population against their Jewish neighbours.
 A protest at the Praterstern organised by socialists and communists against such provocation ended in violence.
 When the German-nationalist Josef Mohapl was stabbed to death by an apolitical attacker who already had a criminal record, right-wing newspapers dubbed this the “Christian pogrom in Leopoldstadt”, and from this moment onwards, Nazi hooligans were to be seen in Leopoldstadt.
 One of the first attacks on prominent establishments that these groups instigated was the destruction of the well-known “Café Produktenbörse” in December 1929.
 The attack on a prayer room in the Café Sperlhof in 1932 was particularly violent; praying Jews were beaten and the attackers laid waste to the building.